 Impacts

 Obesity increases a person’s risk of various diseases including coronary heart disease, stroke, diabetes, chronic kidney disease and cancer.
-It is a direct cause of physical and psychological health consequences during childhood and adolescence, as well as being a strong predictor of adult obesity.
-Australians in the lowest socioeconomic group experience the greatest burden of disease attributable to overweight and obesity, compared to higher socioeconomic groups.
-Excess weight is responsible for about 14% of the health gap between Indigenous and non-Indigenous Australians.
+Obesity during childhood and adolescence is a direct cause of physical and psychological health consequences, as well as being a strong predictor of adult obesity.
+Australians in the lowest socioeconomic groups experience the greatest burden of disease attributable to overweight and obesity, compared to higher socioeconomic groups.
+Excess weight is responsible for about 14.9% of the health gap between Indigenous and non-Indigenous Australians.